ahinko/k8s-cluster/README.md

 ## Automation
 We use a few different tools to automate as much as possible of the setup and maintenance of the cluster.

-* Ansible is used to setup the High Availability aspects of the cluster.
+* Ansible is used to setup the High Availability aspects of the cluster as well as k3s.
-* k3sup is used to install k3s on server and agent nodes.
 * Flux syncs the cluster with the git repo containing all configuration.
 * Renovatebot keeps the configuration up to date.